UCL-STS/.github/profile/README.md

 Repositories from staff and student researchers at the [Department of Science and Technology Studies](https://www.ucl.ac.uk/sts), [UCL](https://www.ucl.ac.uk).
-If you are a student or staff at UCL, contact [Cian](http://github.com/cianodonovan) to get involved.
+If you are a student or staff at UCL STS, contact [Cian](http://github.com/cianodonovan) to get involved.
 <!--

 **Here are some ideas to get you started:**